CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 ## Requirements

+This is intended to be a group project - your class leaders will tell you how the groups will work.

 You must submit both a link to your GitHub repo, and a link to the deployed website.

 Your website must be hosted on the internet, and must be automatically deployed when you merge changes to your GitHub repo.